Russia in the Eurovision Song Contest 1996

-Russia attempted to participate in the Eurovision Song Contest 1996 in Oslo, Norway.
+Russia attempted to participate in the Eurovision Song Contest 1996 with the song "Ya eto ya", written by Andrey Kosinsky and Nikolay Denisov, and performed by Kosinsky.
 The Russian entry was selected through a national final, organised by the Russian broadcaster Rossiya Channel (RTR).
-Andrey Kosinsky was chosen to represent Russia with the song "Ya eto ya".
+Kosinsky was chosen to represent Russia with the song "Ya eto ya".
 However, Russia was one of seven countries which failed to qualify for the Eurovision final from a pre-qualifying round, so they were not present in Norway.

 Background

 Prior to the 1996 contest, Russia had participated in the Eurovision Song Contest two times since its first entry in 1994.
 To this point, the country's best placing was ninth, which it achieved in 1994 with the song "Vechny strannik" performed by Youddiph.
 Russia's least successful result was in when it placed 17th with the song "Kolybelnaya dlya vulkana" by Philipp Kirkorov, receiving 17 points in total.
 The Russian participation in the contest alternates between two broadcasters: RTR and ORT.
 The Russian broadcaster for the 1996 contest, who broadcasts the event in Russia and organises the selection process for its entry, was RTR.
 RTR confirmed their intentions to participate in the contest on 7 February 1996.
 Along with their participation confirmation, it was announced that RTR would organise a national final to select the 1996 Russian entry.